ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/ome-version-comparison.md

 The legacy version of OME is automatically enabled for your Office 365 organization if you have enabled Azure Information Protection.
 In the past, legacy OME worked even if Azure Information Protection wasn’t enabled.
 This is no longer the case.

-To start using legacy OME, if you have enabled Azure Information Protection, simply configure mail flow rules that use the rule action **Apply the previous version of OME**.
+To start using legacy OME, if you have enabled Azure Information Protection, configure mail flow rules that use the rule action **Apply the previous version of OME**.
 For instructions, see [Define mail flow rules to encrypt email messages in Office 365](define-mail-flow-rules-to-encrypt-email.md).